 For immediate release: 21 June 2006

-The Campaign for Nuclear Disarmament condemned Gordon Brown’s comments earlier tonight that Britain must renew its Trident nuclear weapons system in order to ensure stability and security.
-Despite Mr Brown’s preference for Trident replacement, 81% of the British public believe that the decision on whether or not to replace Trident should be made by a vote in Parliament, according to a recent ICM poll.
-(1) (2) (3) CND expressed grave concern that Brown’s comments will pre-empt the full public and parliamentary debate that was promised the British people last year, and that rather than a transparent decision making process taking place with a deciding vote in Parliament by elected representatives of the people, that this decision will be taken behind closed doors as it was in the past over Polaris, Chevaline, and Trident itself.
+The Campaign for Nuclear Disarmament today strongly condemned Gordon Brown’s support of a new generation of nuclear weapons in Britain.
+CND expressed grave concern that the full public and parliamentary debate that was promised the British people last year may be pre-empted and curtailed, and that rather than a transparent decision making process taking place with a deciding vote in parliament by elected representatives of the people, that this decision will be taken behind closed doors as it was in the past over Polaris, Chevaline, and Trident itself.
+The Defence Select Committee is due to publish recommendations by the end of this month on the future of nuclear weapons in Britain based on an inquiry conducted earlier this year, which the MoD refused to participate in.

 The UK has been a principal actor in the recent negotiations surrounding Iran’s nuclear programme.
 Ms Hudson pointed out, “A decision to replace Trident would be nuclear hypocrisy of the worst order.
 To actively pursue a new nuclear arms race in that way will only contribute to global tensions and lead other countries to conclude that they also need to develop nuclear weapons.”